At the youthful age of 28, GRAMMY Award winning music executive Amir Windom has experienced unprecedented career success.

 AA: You’ve said that as an A&R, you’re only looking for ‘GRAMMY Award winning talent’.
 So many up and coming artists say they’re “hustling” and “grinding” but it isn’t yielding results.
 What are they doing wrong and what should they be doing to place themselves in a better position to get signed?

 AW: This industry is a lot about timing and luck.
-Sometimes it’s not that anyone doesn’t have talent or their doing anything wrong, but I do think a lot of artists are only preparing themselves to just get in; have one or two songs played on the radio… Get famous for a little while… Pop bottles, Meet models… And… Within two years… Their moment of fame has disappeared.
-I don’t think they’re really building themselves for longevity.
+Sometimes it’s not that anyone doesn’t have talent or their doing anything “wrong”, but a lot of artists are only preparing themselves for the entry level of this business.
+They’ll have one or two songs played on the radio, get famous for a little while…pop bottles, meet models and within two years, their moment of fame has disappeared.
+A lot of aspiring artists aren’t preparing themselves to have longevity.
 And that’s where the problem lies.
-Did they really do all that alleged grinding for years… To just to get in for a hot sec, and be gone in a hot sec…Probably one of the biggest, not even mistakes [an artist can make] is just lack of preparation.
-They need to take more time to learn the business.
-How can you dominate a business if you don’t truly understand it?
-I don’t understand how people want to try to get into this business and don’t understand publishing and royalties and how they get paid.
+Did they really do all of that alleged “hustling” and “grinding” for years, just to get “in” and be famous for a hot second, then be irrelevant?

 What have you done outside of just making music?
 I think that’s where a lot of artists fall short, they think the talent is just going to speak for itself, but, it doesn’t work like that.
 Talk doesn’t always get you the success you desire.
 It isn’t all about talent all the time.
-Sometimes it’s about the communication aspect.
-How are you getting out there and making people like you?
-Not just because your music is good, but as a person.
-It’s easy to just sit in a studio and talk to a mic all night, but is it easy for you to go out and talk to random strangers… that you don’t know… that you want to like your music?
+Sometimes it’s about your ability to effectively communicate.
+How are you reaching your fans and making people like you as a person, not just an artist?
+It’s easy to sit in a studio and talk to a mic all night, but is it as easy for you to go out and talk to random strangers that you want to buy your music?
 Nowadays, consumers support artists not only based on their music, but the person behind the music.
-The personality, what you have in

-AA: What artists and/or producers that have built their brand outside of music would you advise other artists study?
+AA: What artists and/or producers that have built their brand outside of music would you advise aspiring artists to study?

 AW: Pharrell Williams has always been the person in this industry that I’ve admired the most.
 He truly has a lot of God given ability; he’s an extreme visionary with his music and his creativity.
 He approached the music industry from a different standpoint.
 He didn’t want to be known as just a hip-hop producer.
 He’s created so much diverse music for so many people in various genres.
 And of course he started one of my favorite bands of all time, N.E.R.D.
 Pharrell has helped advance the music careers of so many others… He’s found a way to keeps his hands everywhere, but in a neutral standpoint where he can never be classified.